LucianRadul/make-my-own-x-from-scratch/README.md

 - Header file generator:
   - Input: a .cpp file
   - Output: a .hpp file with declarations and the .cpp file that implements all of them
+- CMakeLists.txt generator from .cpp file.
+At least to make a library, not necessarily an executable

 ## Make from scratch:
 - Linux shell in C